 About President Douglas N. Searcy

-New programs, facilities, and services have opened the door to opportunities for student growth and learning.
-As a result, Barton has experienced its largest enrolling population in more than three decades under Dr. Searcy’s leadership; fundraising and campus investments have grown to new heights; and faculty, staff, and student relationships have thrived as the College has continued to respond to changing conditions and met anticipated needs.
+During his tenure, Barton has experienced its largest enrolling population in more than three decades; fundraising and campus investment have grown to new heights; and faculty, staff, and student relationships have thrived as the College has continued to respond to changing conditions and has met anticipated needs.

 Prior to Dr. Searcy’s appointment as President of Barton College, he served the University of Mary Washington as Vice President of Student Affairs.
 He led broad, transformative institutional initiatives and planned, implemented, and evaluated university-wide, outcomes-centered programs and services.
 He spearheaded curricular and co-curricular offerings, including the creation of an innovative, faculty-led Center for Honor, Leadership, and Service and the development of living-learning communities and faculty-in-residence initiatives.